ShehabCE/shehabce.github.io/_posts/2018-10-20-Red-Black-Trees.markdown

 	<li> Minimum(T)</li>
 </ul>

-But first, for those of you who don't know Binary Search Trees (BST), I'll briefly explain it in this following section and then talk about the importance of a Red Black Tree that makes it an imporved version of a BST.
+But first, for those of you who don't know Binary Search Trees (BST), I'll briefly explain it in this following section and then talk about the importance of a Red Black Tree as an improved version of a BST.
 If you already know BST, you can skip this part.

 Okay, what is a Binary Search Tree?